Glenda Simpkins Hoffman

 When I started walking with the Lord, I remember having a deep sense of joy due to an awareness of God’s presence like I had never known it.
 It was wonderful, a blessing to be sure.
 But there were difficult times as well, and the sense of joy would unravel due to experiences of grief and loss.
 Perhaps I was only experiencing happiness due to my circumstances, but I think it was more that.
 I wasn’t spiritually mature enough to hold in paradox the reality that we can feel grief and joy at the same time.
 I was still in the black-and-white way of thinking that is normal and characteristic of earlier stages of development.

 My intentional journey toward joy came when I had my midlife crisis in my mid 30’s.
 There were struggles in my life that I have written about before, and some of them were very painful.
 But I remember well the day I awoke and named the truth about my experience.
 The statement about the hallmark of the Christian faith being joy and gratitude came to mind.
-At this time, I was newly ordained pastor responsible not only for living the truth but for teaching and preaching the good news of our Lord Jesus Christ.
+At this time, I was a newly ordained pastor responsible not only for living the truth but for teaching and preaching the good news of our Lord Jesus Christ.
 But the truth was that I had no joy, and this was a problem.
-It was the deep awareness of my spiritual malaise that launched me on the journey to joy
+It was the deep awareness of my spiritual malaise that launched me on the journey to joy.

 In his kindness and sovereignty, the Lord enabled me to connect with a spiritual director who led me into new understandings of the spiritual life and new practices that helped me begin to shed the false beliefs and attitudes that were dragging me down and begin to experience again the joy of the Lord.